2014 Hamilton, Ontario, municipal election: Ward Thirteen (Dundas)

-Danya Scime, runner up to Incumbent Russ Powers in the 2010 Election, was first to file on January 20, 2014.
+Danya Scime, runner up to incumbent Russ Powers in the 2010 election, was first to file on January 20, 2014.

-On June 26, 2014, incumbent councillor Russ Powers announced he would be retiring from municipal politics after serving for 27 years as a town councillor in Dundas, regional councillor in the former region of Hamilton-Wentworth, and as Ancaster—Dundas—Flamborough—Westdale MP from 2004 to 2006.
+On June 26, 2014, incumbent councillor Russ Powers announced that he would be retiring from municipal politics after serving for 27 years as a town councillor in Dundas, regional councillor in the former region of Hamilton-Wentworth, and as Ancaster—Dundas—Flamborough—Westdale MP from 2004 to 2006.
 Cited as a potential Liberal nominee for the newly created riding of Hamilton West-Ancaster-Dundas, Powers told the Spectator that he was keeping his mind open on running for office in 2015, but was looking forward to enjoying retirement when his term ended in December, 2014.

 Immediately after his announcement, a number of Dundas residents announced their intentions to stand for council.
 Local businesswoman Toby Yull and Powers' executive assistant and former federal Liberal candidate in Ancaster-Dundas-Flambrough-Westdale Arlene Vanderbeek both announced their intention to stand on July 2, 2014.
-Yull filed to run the following day along with local resident and automotive engineer Marc Risdale.
+Yull filed to run the following day, along with local resident and automotive engineer Marc Risdale.